john-b-edwards/NFLData.jl/docs/src/loaders.md

 ### Other queries

 Some data is available to queried with other parameters.
-For example, you can query ESPN quarterback rating data grouped by season or by week:
+For example, you can query ESPN quarterback rating (QBR) data grouped by season or by week:

 ```julia
 julia> load_espn_qbr("season") # by season